kumahq/kuma-website/app/_src/policies/meshexternalservice.md

 ```
 {% endpolicy_yaml %}

+Running this should result in printing 'echo this' in the terminal:

 ```bash
 echo 'echo this' | nc -q 3 mes-tcp.mesh 4242
 ```

 ### TCP with TLS

+This example builds up on the previous example adding TLS verification with default system CA.
+Notice that we're using a TLS port `4243`.

 {% policy_yaml tcp-tls %}
 ```yaml